h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![aml-cl-leaderboard-1](assets/aml-cl-leaderboard-1.png)

-**Note:** We could’ve just printed the leaderboard with `aml.leaderboard`, but we have added an extra line of code just so that we make sure that we print all the models that were scored.
+**Note:** We can just print the leaderboard by running `aml.leaderboard`, but we have added an extra line of code just so that get all the models that were scored.

-We can also print a leaderboard with the training time, in milliseconds, of each model and the time it takes each model to predict each row, in milliseconds:
+We can also print a leaderboard with two extra columns, one column with the training time, and the second one with the prediction time per row of each model (both columns are printed in milliseconds):
 ~~~python
 lb2 = get_leaderboard(aml, extra_columns = 'ALL')
 lb2.head(rows = lb2.nrows)